 As deadly as the initial eruption was, its effects spread quickly.
 Within a month, particles had spread worldwide.
 In England, it colored the skies in glowing red and yellow hues, influencing the works of artist William Turner.
 The fallout created a layer in the earth’s upper atmosphere that prevented sunlight from penetrating to the surface, causing climate change, in some cases in the form of drought, but often as increased storms, rain and flooding.
 This led to a rise in water-borne Cholera and massive crop failures.
 Across the world, famine and hunger resulted.

 Western Europe was particularly hard hit.
 Unusually low temperatures brought frosts and snow in June.
 Potatoes rotted in the field, and grain crops like wheat and oats failed.
 It’s estimated that crop production decreased by 75% in the years 1816 and 1817.
 The shortages led to greatly inflated food prices, which resulted in social unrest and rioting.
 In Germany, starvation was rampant; the people were forced to slaughter their horses for meat, and attempt to dry their spoiled potatoes to grind into a flour substitute.
 Straw and sawdust was even mixed into bread in desperation.
 Inflation was particularly bad in Germany – in 1817, food prices quadrupled over the previous year.
 The death rate increased that year by over 20% in parts of southern Germany.

 After effects of the devastation of the famine and disease lasted for many years.
 Some were positive – governments began to think more about the social welfare of their citizens, and gradually developed some programs to organize support for the poor.
-Some of the outcomes are relatively minor blips in history; for instance, the loss of horses in Germany led to the invention of the bicycle as a new mode of transportation, and the dreary, stormy weather of 1816 in Switzerland inspired Mary Shelley to write her Frankenstein novel.
+The loss of horses in Germany led to the invention of the bicycle as a new mode of transportation, and the dreary, stormy weather of 1816 in Switzerland inspired Mary Shelley to write her Frankenstein novel.